Tevfik Fikret

-Tevfik Fikret (توفیق فكرت) was the pseudonym of Mehmed Tevfik (December 24, 1867 – August 19, 1915), an Ottoman-Turkish educator and poet, who is considered the founder of the modern school of Turkish poetry.
+Tevfik Fikret (توفیق فكرت) was the pseudonym of Mehmed Tevfik (December 24, 1867 – August 19, 1915), an Ottoman educator and poet, who is considered the founder of the modern school of Turkish poetry.

 Biography

 Family

 Mehmed Tevfik was born in Istanbul on December 24, 1867.
 His father (Hüseyin Efendi), originally from the district of Çerkeş in the sanjak of Çankırı, was mostly absent, as he was exiled for being a political foe of the ruling regime; while his mother (Hatice Refia Hanım), a Greek Muslim convert from the island of Chios, died when he was very young.

 Education

 He received his education at the prestigious Galatasaray High School and graduated in 1888 as the valedictorian with the highest grades.
 He later became the school's principal.
 His sister suffered a tragic early death.
 In 1890 he married his cousin Nazime, and the couple had a son named Haluk in 1895.
 He left Galatasaray in 1894 and started teaching at another prestigious institution on the Bosphorus, Robert College, in 1896, where he kept working until his death.
 In 1906, he built a house inside the Robert College campus for his wife and son.
 Named Aşiyan, the house is now a museum.